cdapio/hydrator-plugins/hive-plugins/README.rst

 :Mode:
       Batch
 :Description:
-      Reads records from Hive table and converts each record into a StructuredRecord with the help of the specified schema if provided or else the table's schema.
+      Reads records from a Hive table and converts each record into a StructuredRecord with the help of the specified schema (if provided) or the table's schema.
 :Configuration:
-    **metastoreURI:** The URI of Hive metastore in the following format: thrift://<hostname>:<port>.
+    **metastoreURI:** The URI of Hive metastore in the format of ``thrift://<hostname>:<port>``.
     Example: thrift://somehost.net:9083

-    **tableName:** The name of the hive table.
+    **tableName:** The name of the Hive table.
 This table must exist.

     **Optional Fields**

     **databaseName:** The name of the database.
 Defaults to 'default'.

     **partitions:** Hive expression filter for scan.
-This filter must reference only partition columns.
+This filter must only reference partition columns.
     Values from other columns will cause the pipeline to fail.

-    **schema:** Optional schema to use while reading from Hive table.
-If no schema is provided then the schema of the table will be used.
-Note: If you want to use a hive table which has non-primitive types as a source then you should provide a schema here with non-primitive fields dropped else your pipeline will fail.
+    **schema:** Optional schema to use while reading from the Hive table.
+If no schema is provided, then the schema of the table will be used.
+Note: if you want to use a Hive table which has non-primitive types as a source, then you should provide a schema with all non-primitive fields dropped, otherwise your pipeline will fail.

 Hive Batch Sink
 ------------------